All posts by admin

 Email

-The very first version of what would become known as email was invented in 1965 at the Massachusetts Institute of Technology (MIT) as part of the university’s Compatible Time-Sharing System, which allowed users to share files and messages on a central disk, logging in from remote terminals.
-All the info is here on Wikipedia
+The first version of what became email appeared in 1965 at MIT.
+It was part of the Compatible Time-Sharing System, which let users share files and messages on a central disk while logging in from remote terminals.
+You can read more about its history on the Computer History Museum.

 IMAP and POP